Transitioning your skincare for Summer

 Josh Rosebrook Daily Acid Toner, $42

-4. UP THE SPF
+4. SPF

 If you haven't already, take a peek at our last blog post for a more in depth look at SPF.
-Long story short, SPF should be worn everyday, rain or shine (you'll get sick of us harping on about this but it is important!) but it is most crucial in Spring/Summer when the suns rays are at their strongest.
+Long story short, SPF should be worn everyday, rain or shine (you'll get sick of us harping on about this but it is important!) but it is crucial in Spring/Summer when the suns rays are at their strongest.
 A Broad Spectrum SPF 30-50 will do the trick and should ideally be reapplied every couple of hours to protect you from the UV rays that can cause sun damage and hyperpigmentation.

 5. ANTIOXIDANTS